JuliaDmtr/myGitProject/Project_Git_Github.md

 - Intermediate files

 You can use whatever text editor you want btw.

 --> Several templates are suggested by github

 --> It's also possible to use **regular expressions**.
 For example, ignore all .csv files, but except one, or make comments, ...

+# How do we connect to a remote repository ?

+By using the command *git remote add <name> <URL>*

+--> This creates a bridge between our computer and a remote repository, but nothing is shared YET

+Once we have commited to **OUR** local repository, we need to **push** to the other repository on GitHub